 Lion’s Mane Mushroom (and other Hericium species)

 With its many rubbery spines and puffed-up appearance, lion’s mane (Hericium erinaceus) and bear’s head tooth (Hericium americanum) look more like something you would find growing on a coral reef than in a forest.

-It is prized for its uses in the kitchen, as well as a some alluring potential health benefits that are gaining the attention of researchers.
+It is prized for its uses in the kitchen, as well as some alluring potential health benefits that are gaining the attention of researchers.

 All North American Hericium species are very closely related and have similar edible and medicinal effects.

 However, research began in the early 1990s on the benefits of lion’s mane for boosting cognition, and studies suggest that compounds in the mushroom may actually stimulate nerve regeneration in the brain.

 Some people associate lion’s mane with a reduction in stress and anxiety, and preliminary research offers positive results that could give you something to smile about.

 Maitake grows in Japan and China, but it can also be found in northeastern regions of the United States and in Canada, generally fruiting in the fall.

 Whether you forage maitake or purchase it at your local food co-op, Asian market, or as a supplement, you may be pleased to know that it boasts various potential health benefits, along with its reputation as a delectable culinary mushroom.

 Maitake has been traditionally used in Eastern medicine for lowering blood sugar levels, thus helping to control conditions such as diabetes.

 One study performed on mice tested the immune-boosting potency of maitake and shiitake mushrooms combined.
 The best results were from the combination treatment, though maitake extract on its own also increased immune function, even more so than the shiitake-only treatment.

 The genus is comprised of more than 400 species, though sinensis and militaris are the species that have gained attention in the medical community for their potential health benefits.

 If you’re an athlete, you may be interested to know that Cordyceps are associated with an increase in adenosine triphosphate (ATP) production, which is a molecule that delivers oxygen to the muscles.

 Now, this fungus won’t take you back in time, but some research suggests that Cordyceps may help shield cells against aging by protecting the mitochondria, or the powerhouse of the cell.

 Cordyceps have been studied for their possible benefits for cancer, including nonsmall-cell lung cancer, lymphoma, and colorectal carcinoma.

 How to Use Medicinal Mushrooms

 You can also make a dual extraction tincture, which is a very effective way to get the benefits of medicinal mushrooms.

 MyCommunity is a blend of mushrooms that are excellent for the immune system.
 I haven’t been sick once since I started taking them regularly!

 This list of purported health benefits for six popular medicinal mushrooms is by no means exhaustive, but it should give you a good point of reference as you begin your exploration of health-promoting fungi.

 Lucia Hadella is an environmental writer from Talent, Oregon.
 Her interests include human-environment interactions, climate change, and resilient futures.
 Lucia recently graduated from Oregon State University with a B.S. in Natural Resources and an M.A. in Environmental Arts & Humanities and moved to Columbus, OH this winter to begin her urban nature adventure!
-You can find more of her writings on her nature blog, True Nature Filter and on her Instagram account @true_nature_filter.
+Find her on Instagram @true_nature_filter.